-- 1. Identify and appreciate the various themes and developments in the visual arts from Paleolithic man to the Early Renaissance. - 2.
+- 1. Identify and appreciate the various themes and developments in the visual arts from the Early Renaissance period through the 21st century. - 2.
 Study works of art through visual analysis. - 3.
 Critique a work of art by applying the elements and principles of design. - 4.
 Study the classification of art through place of origin, sequence, chronology, and historical significance. - 5.
-Examine the relationship of art, history, and culture. - 6.
-Develop an appreciation of the visual arts and architecture produced by different cultures. - 7.
+Examine the relationship of art, history, and culture.

+- 6. Develop an appreciation of the visual arts and architecture produced by different cultures. - 7.
 Employ research and writing skills to successfully satisfy writing requirements.